Office of the Registrar

 Taking a Course at Another Institution

 Continuing matriculated undergraduate students have the option to take a course at another institution and transfer the credits to Western Connecticut State University.
-Please visit the following link Taking a Course at Another Institution. opens PDF file The course will appear as transfer credit with a grade of “T” on your WCSU transcript.
+The course will appear as transfer credit with a grade of “T” on your WCSU transcript.
 This action will not affect your WCSU GPA.
 Courses that are transferred are not eligible to use for the “Course Repeat Policy” at WCSU.

 In order for transfer credit to be posted students need: